Ohio Traffic Ticket Fines, Violations, and Penalties

 Can’t Find Your Ohio Traffic Ticket

 There is no need to panic!
-If you misplace your ticket, be sure to contact the traffic court in the county where you were ticketed.
+If you misplace your ticket, contact the traffic court in the county where you were ticketed.
 The county might offer an online ticket search feature for your personal use.
-It is important to find out first if you have to appear in court.
+It is essential to find out first if you have to appear in court.
 In Ohio, the court systems operate as the following:

 • Municipal courts which handle tickets received in a town or city